 A weekend getaway or a day trip from nearby Washington, D.C, Baltimore, MD, Richmond, VA, or Harrisburg, PA to Winchester, VA, are all within a 90 minutes to less than 2½ hours of drive.

-Explore the to-do list below and make Winchester more than a stop for gas as you switch from I-81 to I-66 or vise-versa.
+Explore the to-do list below and make Winchester more than a stop for gas as you switch from I-81 to I-66 or vice versa.
 You will be surprised at how much there is to do in this beautiful Shenandoah Valley town.

 How to get to Winchester

-Winchester is an easy drive from almost anywhere since it is close to Interstates 81 and 66.
-Unfortunately for those without transportation, it is a more challenging route since Amtrak and Greyhound do not have stops in Winchester.
-The closest stops are in Harpers Ferry, MD and Front Royal, VA.
+Winchester is an easy drive from almost anywhere, as it is conveniently located near Interstates 81 and 66.
+Unfortunately, for those without personal transportation, it can be more challenging to reach the city since Amtrak and Greyhound do not have stops directly in Winchester.
+The closest stops are in Harpers Ferry, MD, and Front Royal, VA, both of which are a short drive away.

 Downtown Places to Visit

 After arriving in Winchester, head to the Winchester Fredericks County Visitors Center.
-Here you can learn how best to spend your precious time in town.
-Be sure to pick up a self-guided walking tour map, find out what special events are happening during your stay, and check out the list of available guided tours.
+Here, you can get valuable information on how to best spend your time in town.
+Be sure to pick up a self-guided walking tour map, check out the list of special events happening during your stay, and learn about available guided tours.

-The Visitors Center offers a short video about Winchester that you can view to introduce yourself to the area.
+The Visitors Center also offers a short video about Winchester, giving you a great introduction to the area.

-Those interested in more information about Winchester’s role in the Civil War should head to the Civil War Orientation Center for an excellent overview.
+For those interested in learning more about Winchester’s role in the Civil War, the Civil War Orientation Center provides an excellent overview.

-Patsy Cline fans will enjoy the exhibit Becoming Patsy Cline which showcases the early years of Patsy’s life.
+Patsy Cline fans will enjoy the Becoming Patsy Cline exhibit, which highlights the early years of the legendary singer’s life.

-The Visitors Center’s patio is a great location to enjoy a picnic as you look over Rouss Spring and the Jim Barnett Park.
+The Visitors Center’s patio is a lovely spot to enjoy a picnic while overlooking Rouss Spring and Jim Barnett Park.

 Visit Old Town Winchester

-The charming 250-year-old Old Town Winchester offers visitors lovely strolls past 60 shops to peruse, 30 delicious restaurants to dine in, a handful of fascinating museums to explore, and beautiful architecture to marvel over.
+The charming 250-year-old Old Town Winchester offers visitors delightful strolls past 60 shops to peruse, 30 delicious restaurants, fascinating museums, and stunning architecture to admire..

-There will be something for everyone, with museums focusing on Stonewall Jackson, George Washington, Patsy Cline, and the children’s Shenandoah Valley Discovery Museum.
+There’s something for everyone, with museums dedicated to Stonewall Jackson, George Washington, Patsy Cline, and the Shenandoah Valley Discovery Museum for children.

 Explore the George Washington Office Museum

-When looking for things to do around Winchester, a stop at the George Washington Office Museum should be near the top of your list.
+When searching for things to do in Winchester, a visit to the George Washington Office Museum should be at the top of your list.

-Visit the military office that George Washington used for 16 months from 1755 to 1756 as he planned and constructed Fort Loudoun.
-As you tour the museum, you will learn about his time in Winchester and see some personal artifacts of Washington’s, such as some of his surveying equipment and hair.
-Outside the museum, there is a Fort Loudoun cannon.
+This historic military office was used by George Washington for 16 months from 1755 to 1756 as he planned and oversaw the construction of Fort Loudoun.
+As you tour the museum, you’ll learn about his time in Winchester and view personal artifacts, including some of his surveying equipment and even a lock of his hair.
+Outside the museum, you can also find a cannon from Fort Loudoun.

 Visit the Handley Library and Marvel at the Architecture

 Just a block off the pedestrian mall, the Handley Regional Library sits.
-Step back from the library and study the design of the center rotunda accompanied by the wings on each side.
-The library was built in a Beaux-Arts Classicism style and bear a resemblance to an opened book.
-Can you see the dome as the spine and the wings as the book cover and pages?
+Step back and admire the design of the central rotunda, flanked by wings on each side.
+Built in the Beaux-Arts Classicism style, the library’s architecture resembles an open book.
+Can you see the dome as the spine, with the wings representing the book’s cover and pages?

 Mount Hebron Cemetery

-The Mount Hebron Cemetery is a fascinating place to visit in Winchester.
-The more than 30,000 graves dating back to the 1760s surround the Lutheran Church.
+The Mount Hebron Cemetery is a fascinating destination in Winchester, with over 30,000 graves dating back to the 1760s, surrounding the historic Lutheran Church.

-In the Stonewall Confederate Cemetery section, you will find the graves of over 2,500 Confederate soldiers who died in the Winchester area.
+In the Stonewall Confederate Cemetery section, you’ll find the graves of more than 2,500 Confederate soldiers who died in the Winchester area.

-In another section, you will find graves from the late 18th century.
-Within the cemetery, you will find various influential and notable people like Confederate General Turner Ashby, library benefactor John Handley, and former VA governors Harry Byrd and Frederick Holliday.
+Another section of the cemetery features graves from the late 18th century.
+Among the notable figures buried here are Confederate General Turner Ashby, library benefactor John Handley, and former Virginia governors Harry Byrd and Frederick Holliday.

-The drive through the cemetery’s rolling fields is not only peaceful but picturesque.
-If you want a quiet place to sit and reflect, the labyrinth is a perfect destination.
+The drive through the cemetery’s rolling fields is both peaceful and picturesque.
+If you’re looking for a quiet place to sit and reflect, the labyrinth offers a serene spot for contemplation.

 Old Town Pedestrian Mall

-The two-block Old Town Pedestrian Mall on Loudoun Street has plenty of things to explore along the brick streets.
+The two-block Old Town Pedestrian Mall on Loudoun Street offers plenty to explore along its charming brick streets.

-Not only can you enjoy the shops, restaurants, and museums, but the kids will need a change of clothes in the summertime after they enjoy the Splash Pad at the southern end of the mall.
+In addition to the shops, restaurants, and museums, the kids will need a change of clothes in the summertime after enjoying the Splash Pad at the southern end of the mall.

-If you happen to be in town on the first Friday of the month, take part in the First Fridays Celebrations of the Arts to meet local artists and watch live demonstrations.
-You will find fresh fruits and vegetables at the Farmer’s Market during the summer, and the Apple Blossom and Wine and Fine Art Festivals happen here each May.
+If you’re in town on the first Friday of the month, take part in the First Fridays Celebrations of the Arts, , where you can meet local artists and watch live demonstrations.
+During the summer, you’ll also find fresh fruits and vegetables at the Farmers Market.
+Plus, the Apple Blossom and Wine & Fine Art Festivals take place here every May.

 Patsy Cline Historic House

-Explore musical history at the Patsy Cline Historic House, half a mile from the mall.
-The country music legend, Patsy Cline, lived in the modest Winchester home from the age of 16 until she was 21.
+Explore musical history at the Patsy Cline Historic House, located just half a mile from the mall.
+Country music legend Patsy Cline lived in this modest Winchester home from the age of 16 until she was 21.

-Patsy Cline was one of the most influential singers of the 20th-century, and she is one who was able to successfully crossover from country music into pop music.
+Patsy Cline was one of the most influential singers of the 20th century, known for her successful crossover from country music to pop.

 Shenandoah Valley Discovery Museum

 The Shenandoah Valley Discovery Museum is one of the best attractions in Winchester for kids.
-The museum has 19,000 square feet of fun interactive exhibits scattered across four floors that the whole family will enjoy.
+With 19,000 square feet of fun, interactive exhibits spread across four floors, it’s an experience the whole family will enjoy.

-When you need a breath of fresh air, head to the rooftop level and enjoy the fantastic views over Winchester.
+When you need a break, head to the rooftop level for stunning views of Winchester.

 Tour Stonewall Jackson Headquarters

-The historic Hudson River Gothic Revival-style house along Braddock Street is a terrific place to visit in Winchester.
+The historic Hudson River Gothic Revival-style house on Braddock Street is a must-visit in Winchester.

-As you tour Stonewall Jackson’s 1861 – 1862 Civil War headquarters, you will see Jackson’s prayer table and prayer book, along with family artifacts.
-You will also discover what his office would have looked like during his time there.
+As you tour Stonewall Jackson’s 1861-1862 Civil War headquarters, you’ll see Jackson’s prayer table and prayer book, along with family artifacts.
+You’ll also get a glimpse of what his office would have looked like during his time there.

 Take Part in the Apple Blossom Festival

-Attending the Apple Blossom Festival in Old Town is one of Winchester’s best things to do since nearly 250,000 people attend it each year.
+Attending the Apple Blossom Festival in Old Town is one of Winchester’s top activities, drawing nearly 250,000 visitors each year.

-The spring festival lasts for six days, so you can keep coming back and enjoying yourself.
+The spring festival lasts for six days, giving you plenty of opportunities to return and enjoy all that it offers.

-Check out all the local crafters and artisan booths, bring your lawn chair or blanket and tap your toes to the local live entertainment, and be sure to sample some of the excellent festival concession food.
+Explore the booths of local crafters and artisans, bring a lawn chair or blanket, and tap your toes to live local entertainment.
+Don’t forget to sample some of the delicious festival food from the various concessions.

-One of the main draws of the festival is the Old Town Wine and Fine Arts Festival.
-Come taste some of Virginia’s finest wines, and be sure to take a bottle or two of your favorites home.
+One of the festival’s main highlights is the Old Town Wine and Fine Arts Festival.
+Taste Virginia’s finest wines, and be sure to pick up a bottle or two of your favorites to take home.

-After the festival, drive along Cedar Creek Grade, Barley Lane, Middle Road, and Marlboro Road to view the fragrant apple blossoms in front of the Blue Ridge Mountains
+After the festival, take a scenic drive along Cedar Creek Grade, Barley Lane, Middle Road, and Marlboro Road to view the fragrant apple blossoms set against the backdrop of the Blue Ridge Mountains.

 Places outside of Town to Visit